 More often than not, most of us are confused about the affidavit of loss.
 Some of us assume that this can be a document that you have written explaining as to how the item was lost, and that's it.
 Ultimately, the purpose is correct, but this should be documented officially or notarized with the help of a licensed lawyer.
 That said, you should not worry too much since you would only be paying around 150 to 200 pesos for it.

-Make sure you have all necessary documents at hand before proceeding to the LTO office
+Make sure you have all necessary documents at hand before proceeding lost LTO license.

 Here are the steps on how to get affidavit of loss for driver's license: